icopy-site/awesome/docs/awesome/awesome-wpo.md

 > A set of tools for creating test cases and comparing different implementations in JavaScript.

-- [JSPerf](http://jsperf.com/) - jsPerf aims to provide an easy way to create and share test cases, comparing the performance of different JavaScript snippets by running benchmarks. `Temporarily out, follow this issue for updates: https://github.com/jsperf/jsperf.com/issues/537`
+- [JSBench](https://jsbench.me/) - A modern browser-based JavaScript benchmarking tool for quickly creating and sharing performance tests.
 - [Benchmark.js](https://benchmarkjs.com/) - A robust benchmarking library that works on nearly all JavaScript platforms, supports high-resolution timers, and returns statistically significant results.
 - [JSlitmus](https://github.com/broofa/jslitmus) - JSLitmus is a lightweight tool for creating ad-hoc JavaScript benchmark tests.
 - [Matcha](https://github.com/logicalparadox/matcha) - Matcha allows you to design experiments that will measure the performance of your code.
 It is recommended that each bench focus on a specific point of impact in your application.